Plan Bay Area 2040 Final Plan

 Final Plan Bay Area 2040

 The Bay Area's housing and transportation crisis reflects the cumulative impacts of the region’s robust job market and its acute failure to keep pace with housing need, especially near growing job centers.
 Plan Bay Area 2040 projects these problems will intensify if the region does not take significant corrective steps.
 As a path forward, MTC and ABAG developed an “Action Plan” to focus on performance targets where the plan is moving in the wrong direction, as well as emerging issues that require proactive regional policy solutions.

 MTC and ABAG propose a multipronged strategy to address housing affordability, the region’s widening income disparities and economic hardships faced by low- and middle-income workers, and finally the Bay Area’s vulnerabilities to natural disasters such as earthquakes and floods.
 These three issue areas – Housing, Economic Development and Resilience – form the core of the Action Plan.

 The recommendations in this Action Plan are intended to address multiple Plan Bay Area 2040 performance target areas.

 Housing: Lower the share of income spent on housing and transportation costs, lessen displacement risk, and increase the availability of housing affordable to low- and moderate-income households.

 Similar to past regional achievements in the environment, transportation and economy, successfully addressing these needs during the implementation of Plan Bay Area 2040 will require a shared commitment among regional policymakers, local governments and civic organizations, as well as robust public engagement and participation.
-MTC and ABAG will provide biannual semi-annual reports on Action Plan progress and implementation to meetings of the Joint MTC Planning Committee and ABAG Administrative Committee during the early part of the regional planning process for the next Plan Bay Area.
+MTC and ABAG will provide semi-annual reports on Action Plan progress and implementation to joint meetings of the MTC Planning Committee and ABAG Administrative Committee during the early part of the regional planning process for the next Plan Bay Area.

 To date, regional agencies have largely focused housing actions on funding planning grants, conducting the Regional Housing Needs Allocation (RHNA), allocating transportation funds to reward cities that plan for and produce housing, using existing fund sources for limited direct investments in affordable housing, providing best practices and technical assistance, and advocating for statewide legislative proposals to reduce barriers to housing production.